Q2 2020 Equity Manager Report: Tech in the driver's seat

 Value managers shifting toward higher quality and defensiveness

 - Value managers have been shifting their approaches to invest in stocks that have superior financial quality and defensive business models.
-Managers have favored relative value approaches versus traditional absolute value, and are also considering earnings and dividend growth potential versus dividend yield.
+Managers have favoured relative value approaches versus traditional absolute value, and are also considering earnings and dividend growth potential versus dividend yield.

-Growth managers emphasizing predictability
+Growth managers emphasising predictability

 - As economic uncertainty persists, growth-oriented active managers have been taking profits in more cyclical growers that rebounded strongly in the second quarter, and repositioning toward stocks with more durable business models and earnings visibility.
 Managers have been shifting to stocks within the consumer discretionary sector that they believe are relatively less impacted by the COVID-19 crisis.